koendv/openscad-raspberrypi/README.md

 - [Binary](https://github.com/koendv/openscad-raspberrypi/releases) for raspberry pi.
 - [Patch](https://raw.githubusercontent.com/koendv/openscad-raspberrypi/master/anaglyph.patch) and [icon](images/Anaglyph-32.png) for compiling openscad with support for 3D glasses.

-Source and binary are free, of course, but if you want to buy me a cup of tea I won't say no:
+If you like this, maybe you want to buy me a cup of tea:

 [![ko-fi](images/kofibutton.svg)](https://ko-fi.com/Q5Q03LPDQ)
 ## Usage

 - Start OpenSCAD and load your .scad source file.

-- Choose the "Ash" color scheme to get monochrome gray output.
+- Choose the "3D Glasses" color scheme.
 From the menu, choose *Edit->Preferences->3D View*.
-Select color scheme "Ash".
+Select color scheme "3D Glasses".

 - Switch displaying axis off.
 The mind rebels if an axis sticks out of the screen, coming straigh at you.
 To me, objects "behind" the screen are easier on the eye than objects that "stick out" from the screen.